dynatrace-ace/data-access-and-partitioning-codespaces/docs/E-metadata-enrichment.md

 #### How?

 Enrichment varies by technology.
-For the Easytrade team, the stack is **Kubernetes on GCP**.
+For the Easytrade team, the stack is **Kubernetes on Azure**.

 - See the D1 CoE **guide per technology**: [Enrichment — Technologies & Entities](https://dt-rnd.atlassian.net/wiki/spaces/d1coe/pages/1321173398/Enrichment+Technologies+Entities).
 - In this lab, we’ll focus on **Kubernetes enrichment**: [Enrichment — Kubernetes](https://dt-rnd.atlassian.net/wiki/spaces/d1coe/pages/1229849653/Enrichment+Kubernetes)